wermos/blog/_posts/2022-08-30-gsoc-the-details-of-my-project.md

 However, in the [ACTS project family](https://github.com/acts-project), there are two research repositories: [detray](https://github.com/acts-project/detray) and [traccc](https://github.com/acts-project/traccc).
 These two repositories were started a couple of years after the original ACTS Project, so their approach to the math code is also slightly different.
 Both of these projects use another ACTS family project called [`algebra-plugins`](https://github.com/acts-project/algebra-plugins) as a layer of abstraction over the different functions that matrix libraries like `Eigen` and `SMatrix` provide.
 This allows the developers of these research repositories to easily switch between math backends and test them out.

 My work involves fleshing out the [`Vc` portion](https://github.com/acts-project/algebra-plugins/tree/71ea1e814fae3020feedf6389c89a4ffac591bae/math/vc) of `algebra-plugins`, and adding all the functions which are present in the other math backends but not in the `Vc` stuff yet.
+My work involves out the [`Vc` portion](https://github.com/acts-project/algebra-plugins/tree/71ea1e814fae3020feedf6389c89a4ffac591bae/math/vc) of `algebra-plugins`, and adding all the functions which are present in the other math backends but not in the `Vc` stuff yet.

 # Weekly Meeting Schedule